-If you decide to purchase your own computer for school, we recommend you review the current recommendations available on the Temple University Shopper's Guide.
-The College of Education does not endorse a particular brand or type of computer for our majors.
-We recommend you to select a name-brand manufacturer, such as Apple, Dell, HP, Lenovo or Microsoft.
+If you intend to purchase a computer, we suggest you review the current recommendations available on the Temple University Shopper's Guide.
+The College of Education and Human Development does not endorse a particular brand or type of computer for our students; however, we have a few recommendations for your consideration when selecting a device.
+Courses in the CEHD do not, generally, require specialized software except for some statistics courses required in our graduate programs.
+Thus, a basic computer, laptop or tablet, including a Chromebook or tablet with iOS or Android installed, may be sufficient to complete required coursework.
+The college recommends that students select a device that includes a keyboard and screen size large enough to read and write comfortably for an extended period.
+We also recommend selecting a name-brand manufacturer, such as Apple, Dell, HP, Lenovo or Microsoft.
 These manufacturers generally use name-brand components and offer reliable customer support.

 Chromebook vs Windows/Mac Laptop

-Chromebooks offer web-based access to many common tools used in coursework like Office 365 (Word, Excel, PowerPoint) and GSuite (Docs, Sheets, and Slides), as well as access to online storage via OwlBox and OneDrive.
+Chromebooks offer web-based access to many common tools used in coursework like Office 365 (Word, Excel, PowerPoint) and GSuite (Docs, Sheets, and Slides), as well as access to online storage via OneDrive and GoogleDrive.
 However, not all features may be available and not all software and file types are supported on Chromebooks.
-Students are advised that courses outside those offered as part of a Teacher Preparation program in the College of Education, including general education courses, may require software not supported by a Chromebook (for example Adobe Creative Cloud).
-In these cases, a student who chooses a Chromebook as his/her primary computing device may find it necessary to access specialized software from a Temple computer lab or the TECH Center.
+Students are advised that courses outside those offered as part of a Teacher Preparation program in the College of Education and Human Development, including general education courses, may require software not supported by a Chromebook (for example Adobe Creative Cloud).
+In these cases, a student who chooses a Chromebook as his/her/their primary computing device may find it necessary to access specialized software from a Temple computer lab or the TECH Center.

 You may also be interested in: